ericsyy/blog-image/README.md

 # blog-image

-What you see is what you get, This repo stores the resource files of the blog
+What you see is what you get, this repo stores the resource files of the blog